 Students on overseas programs are automatically enrolled in the PacificSource Student Health Insurance plan.
 Just like any other semester, they will need to opt-out if they have their own insurance provider that they prefer to use.
 All students are required to have primary health insurance coverage.
-Undergraduate students traveling abroad on overseas programs sponsored by Lewis & Clark are automatically enrolled in a supplemental travel insurance policy underwritten by Nationwide Mutual Insurance Company, or comparable coverage.
+Undergraduate students traveling abroad on overseas programs sponsored by Lewis & Clark are automatically enrolled in a supplemental travel insurance policy through iNext.
 Students are covered for only the duration of the program from the day of US departure to the last day of the program.
 Health plan information for students participating on overseas programs can be found here.